 - 3 tablespoons olive oil

-- 13 oz Italian pork sausage — about 4 sausage links.
+- 13 oz Italian pork sausage - nitrate-free — about 4 sausage links.
 Use a Whole30 compliant

 - to serve: mashed cauliflower — optional

 - Preheat oven to 400F degrees.